OCA/product-attribute/product_multi_category/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module Extends the existing functionality of Odoo Products (One product - One Catgory) to One product -> Many Categories
+This module Extends the existing functionality of Odoo Products (One product - One Category) to One product -> Many Categories

 *Note:* This module was built generically but in focus of the Magento Odoo connector